inasafe/inasafe-doc/docs/source/training/intermediate/osm/302-quality-assurance.rst

    :align: center

 To fix this, move the nodes of one of the buildings outside of the other building.
-It is possible for two buildings to share nodes, if the building share a common wall.
+It is possible for two buildings to share nodes, if the buildings share a common wall.
 But two buildings cannot overlap with one another.

 Untagged nodes or ways